-Enable: Check the box to enable DDNS for IPv6 Hosts.
+Enable: Check the box to Enable DDNS for IPv6 Hosts.

-IPv6 Address: Enter the IPv6 address of your computer/server in your local network.
-You can click the << button and select a computer/server from the drop-down list.
+IPv6 Enter the IPv6 Address of your computer/server Address: in your local network.
+You can click the << button and select a Computer Name or server from the drop-down list.